Funeral For Bournemouth Man Killed In Syria Fighting IS

-24-year-old Jac Holmes had been helping Kurdish forces clear landmines in the city of Raqqa yesterday.
+24-year-old Jac Holmes had been helping Kurdish forces clear landmines in the city of Raqqa in October 2017.
 Jac had been fighting with the Kurdistan People's Protection Units (YPG) since January 2015.

 "He stood up for what he believed in and he had the courage of his convictions to go out and do something where he thought that the West were not doing enough," she told the Press Association.

 "To defeat Isis (another name for IS) he felt that it was not just a Syrian problem, or Middle Eastern problem, it was a world problem.

 "He wanted to go and do something about that and not just be a keyboard warrior."

 Mrs Blannin said that when her son first said he wanted to go and fight IS she was "completely shocked" and thought she may be able to change his mind.

 But she said the former painter and decorator was set on what he wanted to do and in the later stages had been keen to stay for the liberation of Raqqa.
 Describing Mr Holmes, his mother said:

 "He had an incredible sense of humour, he was very straightforward and was very direct, very headstrong - like me.